mikew1/webtales/README.md

 # Rationale

 Having completed more or less all of Paul Graham's book ANSI Common Lisp, I needed to find ways to get more practice.
-(I haven't done [Siebel's book](http://www.gigamonkeys.com/book/) yet, but may do that soon).

-Since I have close familiarity with the problem web applications solve from my day to day work in another lesser language, seeing how these same problems are conquered in LISP seemed like a good plan.
+Since I have close familiarity with the problem web applications solve from my day to day work in other languages, seeing how these same problems are conquered in LISP seemed like a good plan.

-# Outcome

-The book Lisp webtales by Pavel Penev takes you step by step through building a simple web application and shows you how minimal and yet powerful a web framework can be in a Lisp.
-It delivers on that promise admirably.
-I was not disappointed.

-Here's what I got from it

-- Insight into what web application code can look like in a Lisp.

-- Correspondingly, how verbose and inflexible the solution to the same problem actually is in another language I am familiar with.

-Note that while the tool here is Common Lisp, these points are directly applicable to Clojure too.

-### Main points - some thoughts on web programming in Lisp
+### Main points - web programming in Lisp

-- You can pick between what we know from every other web framework as a templating language, and another option, seemingly unique to lisp, an html generator.
-  With the latter, your "templates" become **~50% less LOC** and easier to read.

-- I noticed how restas here uses the core facilities of Lisp, and conversely how **other frameworks erect their own OO derived structure** which you have no sensible choice other than to learn & live with. **Lisp is minimal, and easier to understand**, because there's less to remember - once you know Lisp itself.
-You do have to invest in that.

-- For example, restas uses generic functions to achieve what's called IoC (Inversion of control) in other frameworks.
-It does it in a much simpler way and with much less code to type.

-- You can write in MVC **if you want**, but that is just one of many options you have.
-  You use the core facilities of the language itself.
-There is no gigantic structure erected by framework authors which you have to accomodate to.

-- I feel sure that coding this way, whether it ends up being CL itself or Clojure (any platform will have [its own deployment issues](https://tech.grammarly.com/blog/running-lisp-in-production)) can result in **much greater agility**.

-- That means if you base your business on this you can [win](http://www.paulgraham.com/avg.html).
+- The common languages used for web programming all seem to create a bunch of DSLs which we must navigate.
+  The most obvious are those for templating and validation.
+(Those are different from the core language, i.e. all different syntactically).
+Personally I only really became aware of this from the perspective of lisp.
+- Lisp tends to not to do that and it's only when you've seen that it's possible do you realise what barriers those other systems actually erect to your thinking.
+- The framework here, Restas, uses generic functions to achieve what OO people call Inversion of control.
+  It does it much more simply and powerfully and without the sometimes extreme ceremony of much OO code.
+- MVC is just one option.
+Because of the lack of DSLs as mentioned, you're much freer to code in a way that suits the task at hand.
+- Code is about 50% shorter for the same tasks.
+- Plus it's easier to understand (once you've learnt Lisp, of course).

 ----